Marine Propellers

 Frequently Asked Questions

-Propeller pitch refers to the theoretical distance a propeller would advance in a single 360° rotation.
+Marine Propeller pitch refers to the theoretical distance a propeller would advance in a single 360° rotation.

-For example, a propeller with a pitch of 40 inches would advance that distance in a solid medium.
+For example, a marine propeller with a pitch of 40 inches would advance that distance in a solid medium.
 In water, however, the propeller experiences slippage, resulting in less actual advance.
 Proper pitch calculation considers factors such as engine power, RPM, transmission, vessel size, and application.

 - 2 blades: Used in sailboats for low drag during auxiliary power use.